 Q: What kind and length of RS232 serial cable does the SER1CH-UA require ?

-Use a standard straight through DB9 male to female cable.
-Sometimes
+The SERxCH systems use standard straight through DB9 male to female cables,

-this is called a DB9MF extension cable.
-Do not use null modem
+sometimes called a DB9MF extension cable.
+Do not use null

-If you are using multiwire jacketed cable to make a custom cable, you
+If you are using multiwire jacketed cable to make a custom cable, we recommend